Tutorials

 Shorts and repurposing

 The job: cut long videos into short clips.
-Best pick: OpusClip leads at turning one long video into many vertical clips with captions.
-It’s a repurposing tool, not a channel builder, and it’s the right pick if short-form volume is your goal rather than long-form faceless production.
+Best pick: OpusClip leads at turning one long video into many vertical clips with captions, and tools like Submagic focus on caption styling and polish.
+These are repurposing tools, not channel builders, and they’re the right pick if short-form volume is your goal rather than long-form faceless production.
+If Shorts are your main format, see the best AI tools for YouTube Shorts.

 Full faceless production (all-in-one)

 The job: run the whole pipeline, research to upload, in one place.
 Best pick: TubeGen is built for this specific job.
 It covers niche research, retention-structured scripting in a channel’s style, narration in 8 languages with voice cloning, consistent drawn visuals with real B-roll, thumbnails, and an editor timed to the narration, from $149/mo.
 It’s built for AI YouTube channels that publish on a schedule, where the goal is a finished high-quality video every time without babysitting six tools.
-The trade is scope: it’s for faceless YouTube, not general marketing video, and each specialist above beats it at that specialist’s single stage.
-What it wins is the assembly none of them do, so you’re not chaining six subscriptions with a manual handoff between each.
+The trade is scope: it’s built for faceless YouTube, not general marketing video, and each specialist above is built for one stage rather than the chain.
+What TubeGen wins is the assembly none of them do, so you’re not chaining six subscriptions with a manual handoff between each.
 Its tools also run standalone: you can use the niche finder, script writer, voiceover, or thumbnail studio on their own without the full pipeline, faceless or not.
+Other all-in-one generators cover several stages too: InVideo AI, Pictory, and Fliki each bundle multiple steps, but they lean toward general marketing video or article-to-video repurposing, while TubeGen is built for faceless YouTube specifically.
+The side-by-side is in our best AI YouTube video generators guide.
 The full breakdown of that trade is in TubeGen alternatives, and the whole workflow is in the YouTube automation guide.

 Specialists or all-in-one?

-The honest answer is which you value more: best-in-class at each stage, or one finished pipeline.
+The honest answer is which you value more: hand control at every stage, or one finished pipeline.
 Run the specialists if you want frame-level control and don’t mind the handoffs, and you’ll often pay less per tool.
 Run an all-in-one if you want research to upload in one sitting.
 Most faceless creators reach for the second once they’re publishing on a schedule, because the handoffs are where the hours go.

 How to choose the tools you actually need